Student Testimonials

 Learn from other students exactly where your education can take you.

 Are you a KSU student who wants to share blogs, videos, or photos from your time abroad?
-Contact njone119@kennesaw.edu to let us know!
+Submit your testimonial below or contact us to let us know!

 "To say my trip to Italy was enriching and fun would be an understatement.
 As an art major, it was surreal to see so many beautiful works from the statue of David by Michelangelo to the frescoes in Pompeii and so much more.
 I will never forget the vast, lush green from the countryside of Tuscany or the infinite miles of sunflowers I saw when traveling by train.
 I made so many friends and spoke to so many nice Italian store owners who were proud of their craft and culture.
 I even met one guy whose family had been making wine for over five-hundred years.
 The food was even tastier and more diverse than I imagined.
 I loved pigeon ravioli and can't forget the Stracciatella gelato from Montepulciano.
 There's so much more I could share, and I would do the trip again in a heartbeat."